adkelley/javascript-to-purescript/tut26/README.md

     first :: Array String -> Either String String first [] = Left ""
     first xs = Right $ fromMaybe "" $ head xs

+    filterEither :: (String -> Boolean) -> Either String String -> Either String String
+    filterEither pred m = from single $ filter pred $ to single m

-Note that we're using `fromFoldable` from the `Data.Array` module to take our `Either` constructor and turn it into an array.
-This natural transformation works because type constructors such as `Maybe` and `Either` are foldable and, therefore, can become an array.
+We are using `fromFoldable` from the `Data.Array` module to take our `Either` constructor and turn it into an array.
+Since type constructors such as Maybe and Either are foldable, this natural transformation (see [Tutorial 25](https://github.com/adkelley/javascript-to-purescript/tree/master/tut25)) turns them into an array.
 Note that if our `Maybe` or `Either` value is `Nothing` or `Left e` respectively, then an empty array is returned.
-By default, the function `head` from `Data.Array` returns a `Maybe` value, so we'll transform it to an `Either` constructor using a natural transformation (see [Tutorial 25](https://github.com/adkelley/javascript-to-purescript/tree/master/tut25)).
+The function `head` from `Data.Array` returns a `Maybe` value, so we'll transform it to an `Either` constructor using a natural transformation.
 Now that we have our isomorphism, let's go ahead and test it in the REPL by turning our `Either` into an array so that we can later filter it using available array methods.

     pulp psci
     > import Main